M4V vs. MP4: What Is the Difference?

 From an encoding point of view, M4V and MP4 are very different.
 First of all, they use different codecs and M4V’s container is only compatible with H.264 while MP4 can also use MPEG-4, H265, and others.
 From an audio point of view, both formats can hold MP3, AC3, or AAC codecs.
 Taking all these into consideration, we can conclude that the quality is similar but the file size for M4V is larger.

-Another difference comes when comparing how easy it is playing M4V files on Mac compared to doing the same with MP4.
 MP4 always wins the popularity contest since it doesn’t have any DRM protection and it doesn’t need any dedicated software.
 However, if you only stick to Apple products, M4V is a very good choice.
 You won’t have any issues and you will be able to enjoy the full Apple experience.

-If You’re an Apple User
+If You’re a macOS User

-M4V format was specially designed for Apple products.
+The M4V format was specially designed for Apple products.
 Using this file type will offer you protected video content.
 You can rest assured that your media can’t be copied or edited.

-Moreover, the M4V file can have other features such as chapters, AC3, or subtitles run with no problem.
+Moreover, the M4V file can have other features such as chapters, AC3, or subtitles running with no problem.
 Some Apple products need the M4V extension to run AC3 audio for it to function.
 Converting M4V to MP4 can be problematic for iPhones or iPads, so we suggest you avoid doing it.

 After talking about the main M4V and MP4 differences you need to be aware of when choosing your M4V player Mac software, it’s time to put everything on a table.
 You will be able to easily compare the two formats in all aspects.